bhatia-samridhi/Amazon-Recommendation-System/README.md

 # Amazon-Recommendation-System
-The objective of this task is to recommend the products based on their previous purchase.
+The objective of this task is to recommend the products based on the similar reviews.The model recommends two more products based on the similar reviews i.e, If a person has purchased coffee of A type, two more types of coffees are recommended to him/her.

 ### Prerequisites